Last year was big for tourism.

 FYI, if you’re interested in cheaper, off-the-beaten-track Europe experiences, be sure to head to the oft-overlooked Eastern Europe.

 Europe is well-serviced by budget airlines.

 In fact, with around a dozen carriers of this nature, air transport is one of the cheapest and easiest ways to get between destinations there.

-For people in search of a far-reaching Europe experience, this will surely be a major advantage.
+For people in search of a far-reaching European experience, this will surely be a major advantage.
 Book early enough, and you’ll be able to visit multiple countries at limited expense.

 However, be sure to take note of any additional fees.
-For example, the price of a seat might go up hugely when adding checked bags.
-If possible, consider traveling with hand-luggage only.
+For example, the seat price might go up hugely when adding checked bags.
+If possible, consider traveling with hand luggage only.

 As we said, Europe is an enormous destination.

 Heck, it’s an entire continent!
 You could spend a year traveling here and only scratch at the surface of what’s available.

 The size of Europe can make it a daunting prospect to travelers.
 Eager to see as much as possible, it’s tempting to rush, hustle, and bustle between locations in the time available.